mistertest/xcloud-shield/README.md

 Special thanks
 -------------------
 Thanks to the team number one about the world of Cloud gaming :
-The chanel "Cloud Gaming Xtreme", for their help, encouragement and feedback testing.
+The channel "Cloud Gaming Xtreme", for their help, encouragement and feedback testing.

 https://www.youtube.com/c/CloudGamingXtreme